UX Design UX Research

 From sketch to screen

-I started with low-fidelity sketches — hand-drawn explorations of the core flows: how a user discovers the feature, what the creation form feels like, and how progress is communicated on the detail view.
+I started with low-fidelity sketches, showing how a user discovers the feature, and how progress is communicated on the detail view.
 At this stage I was focused on structure and sequence, not visual design.
 Sketching allowed me to quickly test multiple layouts without getting attached to any one direction.

 Here, I was able to really explore and create a layout that would carry onto future iterations.
 Information is being explicitly sectioned out and each component has its own card design.
 Users will see information about the target for the meter they are viewing, an explanation of their goal, helpful visuals, and lastly a section for users to reference for any water saving tips.